#FeelAlpine

 Out for a walk – breathe in, let go, unwind.

-This loop trail invites you to consciously slow down, savor the moment, and reconnect with yourself step by step.
-Far removed from the hustle and bustle of everyday life, it offers a space to breathe deeply—surrounded by the tranquility of the Swiss stone pine forest and the powerful presence of Lake Arvesee.
+This approximately 5.5-kilometer loop trail ( duration: about 1 hour and 40 minutes) from the Sunnbüel mountain station Sunnbüel Lake Arveseeli invites you to consciously slow down, savor the moment, and reconnect with yourself step by step.
+Far removed from everyday life, this place offers a space to breathe deeply—surrounded by the tranquility of the Swiss stone pine forest and the powerful presence of Lake Arveseeli.

-Gentle trails wind their way through open alpine meadows and sparse Swiss stone pine forests.
+Gentle trails wind along the hiking route through open alpine meadows and sparse Swiss stone pine forests.
 Impressive views of the surrounding mountains open up time and again, while the soft rustling of the wind and the chirping of birds set the pace.
 It is a mindfulness trail that combines movement with inner peace, creating a harmonious balance between water, sky, and earth.

 This gently winding loop trail leads through blooming alpine meadows where, depending on the season, gentians, alpine roses, and many other plant species display their colors.
 Surrounded by crisp mountain air and the tranquil expanse of the landscape, every step becomes a mindful moment in nature.
 The Alpine Flower Trail is ideal for anyone who wants to discover the beauty of alpine flora in a relaxed atmosphere.